stephanenicolas/Quality-Tools-for-Android/README.md

 # What is missing (TODO/INTEGRATE) :

+0. Using [Jacoco instead of emma](https://github.com/jacoco/jacoco/pull/64#issuecomment-12150910) would help getting more standard Sonar config
 1. get Lint integration via Maven, get the results in Sonar
 2. UIAutomator through Maven, get the results in Sonar (maybe using [this testrunner](https://github.com/dpreussler/automator-log-converter)), and test coverage in Sonar
 3. get pmd, findbugs, checkstyle integration via Maven and share config with Sonar